Sid Meier's Colonization: Gameplay

 The player controls the colonial forces of either England, France, the Netherlands or Spain; the other powers are played by the computer.
-Each nation has distinct abilities that favor certain strategies.
+Each nation has distinct abilities or bonuses that favor certain strategies.
 There is a choice between a historical map (America) or a randomly generated map (the New World), and players may also create their own map with the included scenario editor.

+Aside from European colonial powers, the game simulates eight NPC powers of Indigenous peoples of the Americas, which the game calls "Indians", grouped into four categories of development.
+The semi-nomadic (Apache, Sioux, Tupi) and agrarian (Arawaks, Cherokee, Iroquois) tribes live in smaller settlements of camps and villages while the advanced Aztecs and civilized Incas live in larger, richer cities.

 The journey begins with a ship and two units arriving in the New World in 1492.
 As the ship moves into the unknown, the map is revealed.
-The player then makes landfall, explores the land, meets the indigenous Indians, builds colonies and buildings, and works and improves the surrounding land.
+The player then makes landfall, explores the land, meets the Indians, builds colonies and buildings, and works and improves the surrounding land.
 The ship can return to Europe to pick up more colonists and buy and sell items.

 Colonists can work the land in squares adjoining the colony or within it.
 Different map squares yield different resources: for instance, most squares can produce food, while only forests yield lumber.
 Raw materials harvested from the land, such as cotton and tobacco, can be processed and converted into commodities (in this case cloth and cigars respectively), and sold at a much greater profit.
 Commodity prices in Europe rise and fall according to fluctuating supply and demand.
 The player can spend the money they gain to buy goods, speed construction, recruit new colonists, and buy ships and artillery.
 At times, the king may have reason to raise the colonial tax rate, for example to pay for a war taking place in Europe.

 Players can manage their citizens by educating them to make them more productive in various skills such as farming, resource gathering and manufacturing.
 The player typically needs to protect their colonies from potential invasion by equipping and stationing soldiers.

-Players may send missionaries into Indian villages to convert them to Christianity.
+Players may send missionaries into Indian settlements to convert them to Christianity.
 The Indians may accept and convert, or they may refuse and burn the missionary at the stake.
-If another colonial power has already established a mission in a village, a missionary may attempt to denounce them as heretics; this has a 50% chance of succeeding.
+If another colonial power has already established a mission in a settlement, a missionary may attempt to denounce them as heretics; this has a 50% chance of succeeding.
+An Indian settlement that has been converted to Christianity by a missionary sometimes produces converts, which the player gains control of and may send to a nearby colony.
+Converts are good at all land skills though poor at manufacturing.